 The foundation is a Church of England one, but the school is well known for its ecumenical stance and welcomes children from all Christian denominations at eleven plus.
 St. Aidan's also allocates places to students of other major faiths each year contributing to a vibrant and religiously diverse community.
 At Sixth Form level this is evidenced by our Association with St. John Fisher Catholic High School which brings together students from both schools, as well as a significant number from other local secondary schools.
-The Association is now in its 46th year and with over 1,000 students is the largest school-based Sixth Form in the country.
+The Association is now in its 47th year and with over 1,000 students is the largest school-based Sixth Form in the country.

 Academically the school stands for excellence.
-In the most recent GCSE examinations, 89% of Year 11 achieved a grade 4 or above in English and 87% achieved a grade 4 or above in Mathematics.
-Of GCSE entries across all subjects, 88% achieved a grade 4 or above and 39% achieved a grade 7 or above.
+In the most recent GCSEs, 95% of Year 11 achieved a grade 4 or above in English and 95% achieved a grade 4 or above in Mathematics.
+Of GCSE entries across all subjects, 94% achieved a grade 4 or above and 45% achieved a grade 7 or above.

-At Advanced Level, 57% of the results achieved in the Associated Sixth Form were A-B with 87% of students obtaining places at their first or second choice University.
-In 2019, 7 students secured places at Oxford or Cambridge Colleges with a significant number of students taking up places on competitive courses at the top Universities in the country.
+At Advanced Level, 62% of the results achieved in the Associated Sixth Form were A\-B with 91% of students obtaining places at their first or second choice University.
+In 2020, 10 students secured places at Oxford or Cambridge Colleges with a significant number of students taking up places on competitive courses at the top Universities in the country.